 This was the second cheapest option for making a money transfer from Germany.
 Although the transaction fees were higher than the other two options, the exchange rate offered was reasonable.
 When sending €1000 using Transferwise, the recipient account would receive $1085.90.

 Please note that this is not the exact amount which the recipient would receive.
 This is because Transferwise uses the exchange rates at the date when the money is received in the bank account of Transferwise, which would be 2 days later.
-This could mean that the the exchange rate prevalent on the next day is used.
+This could mean that the exchange rate prevalent on the next day is used.
 This could either be higher or lower than the exchange rate on the day of sending.
+But based on experience, it is normally within a couple of hours, so there is no large fluctuation in the exchange rate from what you see before you transfer.
+You can also lock the currency rate for up to 48hour.

 Transferwise was founded in 2012 and is currently supervised by the British FCA, which is comparable to the German BaFin.
-Since their opening in 2010, they have made more than 200.000.000 GBP in transfers world-wide.
-Currently, Transferwise offers transactions to the following currencies: * EUR * GBP * USD * PLN * CHF * NOK * SEK * DKK * ILS * HUF * GEL
+Currently, Transferwise offers transactions to 60+ countries.

 Coming a close third is Azimo.
 Although the transfer fees is minimal compared to Transferwise, the exchange rate that was used was not the best.
 When sending €1000 using Azimo, the recipient account would receive $1083.90